chijason99/rightmove_property_scrapper/README.md

 ## Potential Improvements/Future Ideas
 1. Currently, the web scrapper can only scrap from the first page of the search, which have around 25 results.
-The reason is due to the library used selectolax does not support interacting with the page, and the change page function on rightmove does not use a query parameter, which makes it impossible to use selectolax to get the other results.
+This is because selectolax does not support interacting with the page, and the change page function on rightmove does not use a query parameter, which makes it impossible to use selectolax to get the results from other pages.
 My plan is to change it to Selenium/Playwright/Puppeteer for more functionalities and customisation, but there is not any planned timeline for this yet.

-2. There are many other filter on rightmove that you can use, but currently it only supports the variable I show earlier.
-I only pick these because those are the criteria that I care about the most, and I don't want to make the command too long.
+2. There are many other filter on rightmove that you can use, but currently it only supports the variables shown earlier.
+This is because those are the criteria that I care about the most, and I don't want to make the command too long.
+Maybe there are some more config I can add to make the search more customizable

 3. The map on each rightmove property is lazy loaded, therefore I cannot grab the accurate coordinates using selectolax when scrapping the web.
-The crime number might be a bit inaccurate as it is using the calculated latitude and longitude from Geoapify to grab the data.
+The crime number might be inaccurate as it is using the calculated latitude and longitude from Geoapify to grab the data.

-4. The 1 mile radius of crime appears to be too big of a concern.
-I would rather focus on a smaller area to see the crime stats.
-I notice there is a custom area crime api in [data.police.uk](https://data.police.uk/docs/) api, which I might investigate in and try to get a more relevant crime number
+4. The crime data in the csv file are all the crimes within 1 mile radius of the property, which makes this data too ambiguious for examining the safety of the area.
+It would be better and more reasonable to focus on a smaller area around the property.
+I notice there is a custom area crime api in [data.police.uk](https://data.police.uk/docs/) api, which I might look into and try to get a more relevant crime number
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Legal
 From author : [chijason99](https://github.com/chijason99) The use of scrapping technology is not allowed in the [terms and conditions of rightmove](https://www.rightmove.co.uk/this-site/terms-of-use.html).
-This project is only built for studying purpose.
-Please do not use this package!
+This project is only built for studying and non-commercial purpose.